-Wiley professionals rank among the world’s preeminent authorities on safety, stewardship, and energy efficiency issues associated with portable electric products, televisions, and plastics.
+Wiley professionals rank among the world’s preeminent authorities on safety, stewardship, and recycling associated with batteries, portable electric products, televisions, and plastics.
 The firm works regularly on behalf of the largest battery, consumer electronics, and plastics reclaimer trade associations in the country.

-- Drafting model legislation, now adopted in about three dozen states, supporting lead acid battery recycling.
+- Drafting model legislation adopted by many states to support lead acid battery recycling.

 - Representing industry interests in passage of the federal Mercury Containing and Rechargeable Battery Act and numerous state “product stewardship” statutes governing recycling of rechargeable consumer batteries and products.

-- Establishing and ongoing counselling for successful industry-sponsored spent-battery and electronic waste management programs across the nation.
+- Establishing successful industry-sponsored spent-battery and electronic waste management programs across the nation.

 - Working with the U.S. Department of Transportation and as industry representatives on a range of international standard-setting organizations in developing and implementing battery transportation safety rules and regulations.

 - Counseling during the development and updating of the authoritative industry guidelines for designing plastic packaging so that it can be recycled.

 - Assisting clients to obtain the first U.S. Food and Drug Administration (FDA) clearances for globally sourced and “OceanBound” recycled plastic.

 Among other things, we offer an in-depth understanding of state plastic recycling and packaging laws and mandatory extended producer responsibility (EPR) collection programs for electronics.
 In these and other legislative matters, the practice’s regulatory analysts engage nationally and worldwide on developments that might influence our association and commercial clients who manufacture, use, and advance these products.
 The team advocates appropriate changes in governmental policies, whether in Sacramento, Seattle, Washington, DC, Brussels, Geneva, Tokyo, or Beijing.